Irish software company Artomatix sold in deal valued at up to $60m

 The transaction, which closed late last week, is valued at between $50 million and $60 million, leading to a significant return for Artomatix’s backers, which include Sure Valley Ventures and Enterprise Ireland.

 Sure Ventures, a London-listed investment firm founded by Irish entrepreneur Barry Downes which backs early-stage tech companies through its Sure Valley Ventures fund, said it expected to make about €1.6 million from the sale.
-This represents a 5x return on its initial investment in Artomatix fourteen months ago.
+This represents a fivefold return on its initial investment in Artomatix 14 months ago.

 Sure led a €2.7 million investment in Artomaix in October 2018.
 The start-up was founded by Dr Eric Risser, Neal O’Gorman and Bart Kiss in 2014.
 It has developed AI software technology that significantly cuts the cost of content creation for animated movies, video games and AR/VR applications through automation.